khatritikam/RECIPE-BOOK/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+Project Overview:
+Developed an Angular web app for recipe management with secure authentication, route guards, and responsive design.

+Pages:

+Implemented sign-up/sign-in, home, recipe list, detail, and add recipe pages.
+Enabled sorting, filtering, and printing functionalities.
+Created a shared card component with Bootstrap for consistent recipe display.
+Integrated favoriting, editing, and deleting features with @Output properties.
+Tech Stack:
+Angular, Bootstrap, Angular Material, Reactive Forms, @Input, @Output, Directives, Pipes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `json-server --watch db.json` for a db server.
+Navigate to `http://localhost:3000/`.
+The db will automatically reload if you change any of the source files.

 ## Code scaffolding